 1. Choose a partitioning method

 You can choose the partitioning method in the Installation type step.
-By default the Install Ubuntu alongside Windows Boot Manager option will be selected.
+By default Install Ubuntu alongside Windows Boot Manager option will be selected.
 In this case, Ubuntu will be installed in the free space automatically:

 But I recommend choosing the manual method.
 Select Something else option for this.
 In this case, you will have more control over the installation process: